How Often to Water Cannabis in Coco Coir

 3. If you can see the napkin getting wet, give the plants a little more time to dry out.

-4. If the napkin comes back mostly dry, plants need to be watered
+4. If the napkin comes back mostly dry, plants need to be watered.

-5. Look at these pictures for examples
+5. Check pictures below – Look at these pictures for examples.

-Pictures of Coco Coir That is Ready to be Watered
+Pictures of Coco Coir That is Ready to be Watered – Medium brown color with some dry spots.

 If you look at the coco coir in this pictures, you can see it's starting to light up.
 The plant is ready to be watered.